snehagarwal1/MSEdgeExplainers/GamepadEventDrivenInputAPI/explainer.md

 ```

 ## Alternatives considered
-`gamepadinputchange` event: Similar to `gamepadrawinputchange` event but instead the `getCoalescedEvents()` method is used to return a sequence of events that have been coalesced (combined) together.
-While `gamepadrawinputchange` reduces the number of events by coalescing them, this approach introduces latency and may result in missed intermediate states, making it unsuitable for scenarios requiring immediate responsiveness.
+`gamepadinputchange` event: Similar to `rawgamepadinputchange` event but instead the `getCoalescedEvents()` method is used to return a sequence of events that have been coalesced (combined) together.
+While `gamepadinputchange` reduces the number of events by coalescing them, this approach introduces latency and may result in missed intermediate states, making it unsuitable for scenarios requiring immediate responsiveness.
 This event was proposed in the [Original Proposal](https://docs.google.com/document/d/1rnQ1gU0iwPXbO7OvKS6KO9gyfpSdSQvKhK9_OkzUuKE/edit?pli=1&tab=t.0).

 ## Accessibility, privacy, and security considerations
 To prevent abuse and fingerprinting, a ["gamepad user gesture"](https://www.w3.org/TR/gamepad/#dfn-gamepad-user-gesture) will be required before `gamepadrawinputchange` events start firing (e.g., pressing a button).